- Anaesthesia and Critical Care

 The NRS Primary Care PPI Group was established in January 2016.
 The group was set up to listen to patient voices in general practice research in the Glasgow area.
 During the course of the first year our PPI members have played an active and enthusiastic role in the development of the group: planning and participating in seminars with researchers and patients; collaborating with university colleagues in presenting a workshop for stakeholders and conducting four SPCRN PPI group meetings over the course of the year.

-In 2019 the Glasgow Group meetings will be held in the Fairfield Room, Mitchell Library on the following dates:
+In 2022 the Glasgow Group meetings will be held virtually on Zoom on the following dates: